omri2861/UdemyWebDev/NOTES.md

   _NOTE_: This changes if you run javascript in `strict` mode- a mode made for better optimizations, security, and exception handling.
 In strict mode, the unbound `this` doesn't return the window, but return `undefined` instead.

+## jQuery

+jQuery always returns the same type of object, which is return by querying for elements using the `$` sign.
+The expected argument is the element's selector.
+This function is kind of a `document.querySelector` and `document.querySelectorAll` hybrid, returning an iterable.
+This means, that calling any method on the result actually calls the method for every element matching the provided selector.

+The library follows a pattern in which a lot of functions are both getters and setters, depending on the arguments given.

+- Calling the `css` method with a single argument returns the css value of that property. calling with two arguments sets the second argument as the value of the first argument's property.
+- Calling the `text` method with no arguments returns the containing text. passing an argument to the function sets the text to that value.
+- Calling the `html` method is the equivalent of `innerHTML`, but as a function.
+  The syntax is similar to the `text` method.
+- You can set attributes of html attributes using the `attr` method.
+  The syntax is similar to the `css` method.
+- You can use `addClass` and `removeClass` on jQuery html elements as well
+- You can set elements' click or keypress event listeners by simply referring to their name using the dot notation.
+I guess that's true for some more popular event listeners.
+- To add event listeners, you can use the `on` method.
+The first argument is a string with the event's name, and the second is the callback function.
+- You can use the `before` or `after` methods to _insert_ html elements to the page.
+- Similarly, you can use the `prepend` and `append` methods to add elements inside the selected elements' HTML code.
+So, it's the equivalent of appending or prepending html code to the selected elements' `innerHTML` property.

+Animations

+- The `show` and `hide` methods can show and hide the selected element(s) respectively.
+- The `toggle` methods toggles between these two options
+- There are some great effects methods which can animate an element: `fadeOut`, `fadeIn`, `fadeToggle`, `SlideUp`, `SlideDown`, etc...
+- The `animate` method can animate an element according to your requirments.
+  You provide an object which contains CSS properties, and their new values (actually, very similar to the CSS syntax), then jQuery animates the element from it's current values to the new given values.
+Note, however, that you may only supply numeric values using this method.
+Stuff like `color`, `font-family`, etc... won't animate (jQuery throws an error).

+Generally, the entire library is all about the methods of that specific element object (besides ajax).
+It is all nicely documented in the [jQuery documentation page](https://api.jquery.com/).